ahus96/freepbxproject/README.md

-# freepbxproject
+# FreePBXAWS
-FreePBX SERVER on AWS running on ubuntu
+FreePBX project on AWS running on Ubuntu
+FreePBX is an open-source community GUI that manages Asterisk VoIP PBX.
+This